knbz/security-advisor/integrations.md

 Partner solutions are a way to enhance security for your IBM Cloud deployments by by creating a link between {{site.data.keyword.security-advisor_short}} and other security tools outside of IBM Cloud.
 {: shortdesc}

+Are you a partner and interested in integrating your solution with {{site.data.keyword.security-advisor_short}}?
+Reach out to our team by contacting Matt Ward at wardm@us.ibm.com!
+{: tip}

 {{site.data.keyword.security-advisor_short}} is currently partnered with the following companies:

 ### NeuVector